i spent the month of july 2025 in taiwan.

 a store’s unfortunate phrasing of what i think is meant to be a kind sentiment

-a shirt with some… interesting phrases words stuff on it
+a shirt with some… interesting phrases words letters on it